starcard-org/price_bot/README.md

 eg !set_pricebot_nickname My name is Alex, PRO coin in ${priceInUSD}, ${priceInRLY} RLY

 # Custom bot - to set avatar

+SKIP THIS SECTION AND EVERYTHING BELOW - IF NOT RUNNING YOUR OWN SERVER

 To replace the purple bot RLY Avatar, you need to run your bot/server